Geometric Bijections Between Spanning Trees and Break Divisors: Comparison of Geometric Bijections and Bernardi Bijections

 \subsection{A Partial Converse for Non-Planar Cases}

-Based on the new results and proofs of the last two sections, one might ask whether Bernardi bijections on non-planar ribbon graphs are also geometric, or at least whether they are cycle orientation maps.
+Based on the new results and proofs from the last two sections, one might ask whether Bernardi bijections on non-planar ribbon graphs are also geometric, or at least whether they are cycle orientation maps.
 One could also ask the opposite question, whether planarity is a necessary condition for a Bernardi bijection to be geometric.
 In this section, we show that both assertions are incorrect, but the truth is closer to the latter.\\

 First we characterize non-planar ribbon graphs by forbidden subdivisions.
-We say a ribbon graph $\hat{H}$ is a {\em subdivision} of the ribbon graph $H$ if one can get $\hat{H}$ from $H$ by inserting degree 2 vertices (equipped with the unique cyclic ordering on two edges) inside the edges of $H$, keeping the cyclic orderings of edges around the original vertices the same.
-Also we say a ribbon graph $H$ is a {\em subgraph} of a ribbon graph $G$ if graph-theoretically $H$ is a subgraph of $G$ and the cyclic ordering of edges around each vertex of $H$ is inherited from the cyclic ordering of $G$ in the natural way.
-Finally we say that a ribbon graph $G$ contains a ribbon graph $H$ as a subdivision if $\hat{H}$ is a subgraph of $G$ for some subdivision $\hat{H}$ of $H$.
+We say a ribbon graph $\hat{H}$ is a {\em subdivision} of the ribbon graph $H$ if one can obtain $\hat{H}$ from $H$ by inserting degree 2 vertices (equipped with the unique cyclic ordering on two edges) inside the edges of $H$ while keeping the cyclic orderings of edges around the original vertices the same.
+Also, we say a ribbon graph $H$ is a {\em subgraph} of a ribbon graph $G$ if graph-theoretically $H$ is a subgraph of $G$ and the cyclic ordering of edges around each vertex of $H$ is inherited from the cyclic ordering of $G$.
+Finally, we say a ribbon graph $G$ contains a ribbon graph $H$ as a subdivision if $\hat{H}$ is a subgraph of $G$ for some subdivision $\hat{H}$ of $H$.

-\begin{definition} The first basic non-planar ribbon graph (BNG I) is a ribbon graph on two vertices $v_1,v_2$ and three edges $e_1,e_2,e_3$ so that the cyclic order of the edges around each vertex is $e_1,e_2,e_3$.
-The second basic non-planar ribbon graph (BNG II) is a ribbon graph on three vertices $u_1,u_2,u_3$, two edges $e'_1,e'_2$ between $u_1,u_2$ and two edges $e'_3,e'_4$ between $u_1,u_3$, where the cyclic order of the edges around $u_1$ is $e'_1,e'_3,e'_2,e'_4$. \end{definition}
+\begin{definition} The first basic non-planar ribbon graph (BNG I) is a ribbon graph on two vertices $v_1,v_2$ and three edges $e_1,e_2,e_3$ so that the cyclic ordering of the edges around each vertex is $e_1,e_2,e_3$.
+The second basic non-planar ribbon graph (BNG II) is a ribbon graph on three vertices $u_1,u_2,u_3$, two edges $e'_1,e'_2$ between $u_1,u_2$ and two edges $e'_3,e'_4$ between $u_1,u_3$, where the cyclic ordering of the edges around $u_1$ is $e'_1,e'_3,e'_2,e'_4$. \end{definition}

-The next proposition is known within the communities working on structural or topological graph theory.
-But we could not find an explicit reference in literature so we include a brief proof here.
+The next proposition is known within the communities working in structural or topological graph theory.
+But we could not find an explicit reference in the literature so we include a brief proof here.

 \begin{lemma} Every non-planar ribbon graph contains at least one of the BNGs as a subdivision. \end{lemma}